-We were kindly sent this fabulous book of Halloween activities.
+We were kindly sent this fabulous book of Halloween activities last year and my eldest still now dips into it.
 You can buy yours on Amazon here.
 It is aimed at kids ages 6-8.
 I really like this book as it’s not just your usual colouring in and puzzles.
-There are some real educational activities and perfect if you have any kids at home self-isolating right now.
+There are some real educational activities and perfect for weekend activities when it is very cold.
 This currently retails at £5.99, so not too pricey and you get plenty of difference activities for your kids to do.

 There are word searches, sentence writing skills, sequences, matching pairs and finishing sentences.
 I really feel it mixes creativity, English and Maths with a Halloween theme!
 Kids will forget they are learning and really get involved.
 My daughter did go straight to the colouring the cat picture but we will be cracking on with more as we lead up to Halloween.

 We were also sent this cool The Science of Ghosts from Toys and Bears.

 This retails at £17.99 and is a scary science kit for young ghost fans everywhere.
 They can learn about chemical reactions, phosphorescence, slime and more with this ghost-themed science kit.
 My kids love slime and mess and this will be a fab educational activity for during the day on Halloween!
 It is aimed at children aged 8-14, so perfect for my eldest daughter and a mate.